Accra Academy: Annual events

 The academy's administrators and alumni association organize annual events for the students and alumni of the school, including a speech and prize-giving day ceremony, a memorial lecture and a Home-coming Reunion.
 The annual speech and prize-giving day ceremony award the school's best performing students.
 Occasionally retired as well as active teachers and staff of the academy are awarded for their contributions to the school.
 The Konuah-Halm-Addo-Awuletey-Alema Memorial Lectures (formerly Accra Academy Foundation Lectures) was instituted in 1991 by Vincent Freeman, then academy headmaster, as part of the school's 60th anniversary celebrations.
 Home-coming reunions are usually organised as part of the academy's anniversary celebrations.
 They are usually characterized by bonding activities that include the singing of popular school songs called Jamas and the playing of table tennis, football and snooker.

-Headmasters

 Old Boys Association

 The association functions as an old boys network which is opened to any person who has been enrolled in the academy for more than one year.

 The association has a governing body consisting of: a president, secretary, treasurer and a public relations officer elected at an annual general meeting for a fixed tenure of office.
 They form the executive committee of the association and have the responsibility of planning and executing all programmes or events that are organised by the association.
 The association is operated from a national secretariat, which doubles as the association's headquarters in Accra.
 It is located on the premises of the school and is responsible for coordinating the activities of all year groups and regional secretariats of the association.
 It also serves as a liaison between alumni and the school.

 Notable alumni

-Notable alumni of the Accra Academy are those old students who have excelled or played pioneering roles in their various fields of endeavour.
-The school has graduated many notable alumni, including a big six, a head of state, and a deputy head of state.
-Three speakers of parliament attended the school, as well as three Chief Justices of Ghana.